raehik/licenses/README.md

 lern2license
 ============

-I don't get copyright or licensing.
+Copyright and licensing is confusing.
 This is where I store all my resources which I found helpful or made myself.